StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 Offset exceeds the maximum number of rows in the result set and is still a result.
 It is recommended that users use offset with order by.

-### Union
+### UNION

-Union clauses are used to merge the result sets of multiple queries.
-The syntax is defined as follows:
+UNION clauses are used to merge the result sets of multiple queries.

+Syntax:

 ```sql
 query_1 UNION [DISTINCT | ALL] query_2